OpenAgentsInc/openagents/docs/api/agent-create.md

 * name (string, required): The name of the agent.
 * description (string, required): A brief description of the agent's purpose.
 * instructions (string, required): Detailed instructions on how the agent operates.
-* welcome_message (string, required): A message that users will see when they start interacting with the agent.

 ### Request example